Because most burglars enter homes by simply opening unlocked doors or windowsor

 Households often open their front doors to strangers and near-strangersthe

 pizza delivery guy, Jehovahs Witnesses, the sketchy home improvement salesman

-and others.
-So it makes sense to place articles of ostensible value out
+So it makes sense to place articles of ostensible value out of the view

 The layout of some houses makes it easy for strangers on the sidewalk to